JSC-TechMinds/ObjectButton/README.md

 - If you have more buttons, neccesity to map actions to different functions

 ### Listeners
 Approach used in this library was inspired by [Android][android-listener].
-Instead of passing function callback, you'll implement listeners inside your class and pass a reference to your object.
+Instead of passing a function callback, you'll implement listeners inside your class and pass a reference to your object.
 Our library can call all the methods defined in the listener, no need to pass callbacks to individual methods anymore!
 Also, each callback method has one input parameter - a reference to `ObjectButton` instance.
 This way we can differentiate, which button produced an event and have code for all the buttons in one place.

 Supported listeners:
 - [IOnClickListener](src/interfaces/IOnClickListener.h)